Tripartita for organ (op. 12, 1955)

 in a letter to Larry D. Crummer 1981: 1st movement tempo indication: crotchet note = 172 / 2nd movement: quaver note = 76-88 depending on room acoustics / 3rd movement: the last two bars pesante and big ritardando - long fermata!

-The brief "Tripartita " begins swiftly with a harmonic movement that is spread out over a striking pedal line in its interrupted syllabic rests.
-The formal structural device is the foundation line; it adds further intervals to a three-note motif until the pre-planned sum is reached after a stretch of twenty-one bars.
-Boris Blacher's technique of variable metres comes to mind.
-The slow middle movement arises from the combination of triple thematic material.
-While the harmonic colouring dominates at the beginning, it is now above all the succinctly drawn melodic contour that dominates.
-Through manifold interchanges and inversions, new perspectives of the same idea open up again and again.
-The third movement is a fast movement with repeated notes and octave displacements in the manual and, apart from the end, is in one voice.
-The new work captivates with its fresh, unspent inventiveness.
-The details of the formal design are quite original and do not use a worn-out template, and the sometimes very sharpened sounds are positioned with such economy that their necessity is believed at first hearing.
+The tightly structured ‘Tripartita’ begins briskly with a harmonic phrase, its syllabic pattern punctuated by rests and spread across a distinctive pedal line.
+The fundamental line serves as a formal structural device; it adds further intervals to a three-note motif until the pre-planned total is reached after a stretch of twenty-one bars.
+One is reminded of Boris Blacher’s technique of variable metres.
+The slow middle movement arises from the combination of three thematic elements.
+Whilst the harmonic colouring prevails at the outset, it is now above all the concisely drawn melodic contour that dominates.
+Through manifold transpositions and inversions, new perspectives on the same idea continually open up.
+The third movement is conceived as a fast run with note repetitions and octave shifts, played manualiter and, apart from the conclusion, in unison.
+This new work captivates the listener with its fresh, unclichéd inventiveness.
+The formal structure is thoroughly original in its details and does not rely on any hackneyed formula, whilst the sounds—some of which are very sharply defined—are placed with such economy that their necessity is immediately apparent on first listening.

 H.L.
 Schilling